arcolinuxd/arco-herbstluftwm/README.md

-# ArcoLinuxD BSPWM Desktop
+# ArcoLinuxD Herbstluftwm Desktop

-All credits to Nick Petrov & Kevin Yanez aka (INTRCPTR)	for making this configuration.
+All credits to xeoncpu for helping out

 # Start by installing the latest ArcoLinuxD installation